mypdns/adblocker-rules/README.md

 [![AdGuard syntax](https://img.shields.io/badge/syntax-AdGuard-%23c61300.svg)](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters)

 # Contents
+The uBlock, adBlock like filters you will find inside this repository will in some degree be a supportive to the more common know filters like [EasyList][EasyList] or [AdGuard][AdGuard].

+Some important notes is this project started as a private project, however as the time how parsed by, it looks like other users are using one or more of our rules and filter, just as we are including 3rd party filters.

+This means the precision in the filtering rules might not be as sharp as they could have been if this have been a major part of my portfolio,but this is purely a side project.

+## Disclaimer
 I can't guarantee these filers won't cause problems.
 If you found problems, [report][issues] it by filling in all the mandatory items in Issue template; otherwise reports can be ignored.
 Anyone who uses any of my